01-edu/Branch-Blockchain/Quest3 FestivalSmartContract/NamedFestival.md

 In this exercise you will create your first smart contract!
 For a beginner friendly environment, I recommend [remix](https://remix.ethereum.org).
 It is an online IDE that provides many useful functionalities.

-If you want a local environment, more scriptable, you can have a look at [hardhat](https://hardhat.org).
+If you want a more complete local dev environment, you can have a look at [hardhat](https://hardhat.org).

 ### Instructions